Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Introduction

-In this article, we give an upper bound for the IPP number in terms of the matching number, and we characterize the connected IPP-extremal graphs (i.e.\ those graphs whose IPP number is equal to our upper bound) in terms of their blocks.
-These results are described in subsection~\ref{subsec:contribution} (see Proposition~\ref{prop-upper-bound-trivial} and Theorem~\ref{thm-main}).
-As a corollary of our main result (Theorem~\ref{thm-main}), we give a full structural characterization of the connected odd IPP-extremal graphs (see Corollary~\ref{cor-main-odd}), as well of the IPP-extremal block graphs (see Corollary~\ref{cor-extremal-block-graph}).
+In this article, we give an upper bound for the PP, IndPP, and IPP numbers in terms of the matching number; ``PP-extremal'' (resp.\ ``IndPP-extremal,'' ``IPP-extremal) graphs are those whose PP number (resp.\ IndPP number, IPP number) equals this upper bound.
+PP-extremal graphs are easy to characterize (see Proposition~\ref{prop-PP-extremal}).
+The main result of this article is a characterization of the connected IPP-extremal and IndPP-extremal graphs in terms of their blocks.
+These results are described in subsection~\ref{subsec:contribution} (see Proposition~\ref{prop-upper-bound-trivial}, Theorem~\ref{thm-main} and Theorem~\ref{thm-main-indpp}).
+As a corollary of our main results (Theorems~\ref{thm-main} and~\ref{thm-main-indpp}), we give a full structural characterization of the connected odd IndPP-extremal and IPP-extremal graphs (see Corollary~\ref{cor-main-odd}), as well of the IndPP-extremal and IPP-extremal block graphs (see Corollary~\ref{cor-extremal-block-graph}).

 The remainder of the paper is organized as follows.
 In subsection~\ref{subsec:previous}, we provide the context for our work.
 In subsection~\ref{subsec:contribution}, we describe our main results.
 In subsection~\ref{subsec:notation}, we introduce some (mostly standard) terminology and notation that we will use throughout the paper.
-In section~\ref{sec:proof-main}, we prove Theorem~\ref{thm-main} (our main theorem).
-In section~\ref{sec:corollaries}, we derive some corollaries of Theorem~\ref{thm-main}.
+In section~\ref{sec:proof-main}, we prove Theorems~\ref{thm-main} and~\ref{thm-main-indpp} (our main theorems).
+In section~\ref{sec:corollaries}, we derive some corollaries of Theorems~\ref{thm-main} and~\ref{thm-main-indpp}.
 Finally, in section~\ref{sec:conclusion}, we propose some open questions.